MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/overview-of-xml-for-an-activity-feed-item.md

 description: "An activity feed consists of one or more activities occurring on a social network.
 Each activity feed is represented by an activityFeed element, and is characterized by these three pieces of information:"
 ---

-# Overview of XML for an Activity Feed Item
+# Overview of XML for an activity feed item

 An activity feed consists of one or more activities occurring on a social network.
 Each activity feed is represented by an **activityFeed** element, and is characterized by these three pieces of information: